appblocks-hub/docs/docs/bb-cli/Commands/bb-create.md

 sidebar_position: 8
 ---

-# yah create
+# bb create

-yah create can be used to create all kinds of blocks!
+bb create can be used to create all kinds of blocks!

 ### Synopsis

-    yah create [options]
+    bb create [options]

 ### Description